abhi-11nav/abhi-11nav/README.md

 ### Hello  👋

 ## ABOUT
 I am Abhinav Reddy Mandli, a computer science major with interests in the field of Aritifcial intelligence.
-I love to work on machine learning and deep learning started out on NLP.
+I love to work on machine learning, deep learning and just started out on NLP.

 <!--
 **abhi-11nav/abhi-11nav** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.